 Mexican vendors' leader killed at protest in Cuernavaca city

-MEXICO CITY (AP) — Gunmen killed a Mexican union official apparently accompanying protesting street vendors early Wednesday outside city hall in the south-central city of Cuernavaca, and a second man died and a TV cameraman and another victim were wounded, officials said.
+MEXICO CITY (AP) — A union official accompanying protesting street vendors was shot to death Wednesday during the demonstration outside city hall in the south-central Mexico city of Cuernavaca, and another trade unionist also was killed, officials said.
+A TV cameraman and another person were wounded.

-Morelos state authorities said the attack on union official Jesus Garcia came as vendors demonstrated over their possible expulsion from the city's main plaza.
-The Cuernavaca mayor told the Milenio news channel of the second death but did not give the victim's identity.
+Morelos state authorities said the shooting of union official Jesus Garcia came as vendors demonstrated over their possible expulsion from the city's main plaza.
+Cuernavaca's mayor, Francisco Antonio Villalobos, said the other person killed also was a union official but did not release the victim's identity.

+State prosecutor Uriel Cardona said the preliminary investigation indicated the shooting was not aimed at the protesters or media.
+He said it also appeared that only one shooter was involved and that was the man arrested quickly after the incident.

 Federico Mayorga, the host of the program Perez works for, said violence has gotten out of hand in Cuernavaca, a city popular with tourists because of its mild climate and exuberant vegetation.